nobeldang/deep-learning-resnet-CIFAR10/README.md

 python main.py --lr 0.003 --mname 'model1' --epochs 10
 ```
 defaults:
--lr=0.01
+- lr=0.1
--epochs=100
+- epochs=50

-mname: model name, should be unique and is required
+*mname: model name, should be unique and is required*